vtex/faststore/docs/blog/2022-04-29-faststore.md

 ---
 description: New NextJs starter available.
+This starter's features are identical to the existing base store starter, which used Gatsby.
 tags: [faststore]
 ---